 where we forget about them until a day before they spoil so that we’re forced to eat mango after mango until our stomachs hurt so that we can eat them at our leisure.

-But mangos also make for great chutneys, salsas, mousses and lassis, yogurt-based drinks that really should be the only way to end a spring or summer dinner.
+But mangoes also make for great chutneys, salsas, mousses and lassis, yogurt-based drinks that really should be the only way to end a spring or summer dinner.
 They are frothy and luscious, tart yet sweet, wholesome enough for breakfast but decadent enough for dessert.

 Lassis originated in Punjab, in the northern region of India, and in their most traditional form, are a savory drink — yogurt thinned with a little water and seasoned with salt and other spices.
 But there are many sweet, fruit-based lassi flavorings, mango being the most common.
-Using thick yogurt, like Greek yogurt or the Indian-style Dahi, makes the lassi richer — if you’re using regular yogurt, try blending just the yogurt with the mango, and adding milk only if necessary to thin out the lassi.
+Using thick yogurt, like Greek yogurt or the Indian-style Dahi, makes the mango lassi richer — if you’re using regular yogurt, try blending just the yogurt with the mango, and adding milk only if necessary to thin out the lassi.

-Given that the whole thing takes about a minute to make, it’s kind of shocking that you haven’t made this already.
+Given that the whole thing takes about a minute to make, it’s kind of shocking that you haven’t made this mango lassi already.
 And sure, maybe it’s nothing more than a glorified smoothie, but when was that ever a bad thing?